 I recommend downloading the NYC Subway app on your smartphone (it’s free!).
 This is the app I use to find routes between destinations.

-If you have any questions about visiting New York City or want to share your experience here, comment below!
+If you have any questions about how to spend 5 days in New York City or how to plan your New York City itinerary, comment below!